nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+* 1a.
 The contact list does not exist.

-   * 2a1.
+   * 1a1.
 AddresSoc creates a new list.

    Use case resumes at step 2.

-* 3a.
-The contact specified by the user is invalid.
+* 1a.
+The arguments specified by the user are invalid.

-   * 3a1.
+   * 1a1.
 AddresSoc shows an error message.

-     Use case resumes at step 2.
+     Use case resumes at step 1.

 **Use case: Delete a contact**